leah-jala/PP5-PaperDreams7Apr/README.md

 ## Credits

+I've used two companion books,  "Django for Beginners" and "Django for Professionals", by Williams Vincent and the book "Python Crash Course, A Hands-On, Project-Based Introduction to Programming", by Eric Matthes and I've found [Code Wars](https://www.codewars.com/) valuable for building up skills.

 ### Special thanks
 Daisy McGirr, my mentor, has been a brilliant source of advice and support.
 I watched a few of her videos for insight on how to use the djrichtext field and create a model that sets parameters for images.
  - [Django Recipe Sharing Tutorial - videos 7-10](https://www.youtube.com/@IonaFrisbee)